TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 Microsoft and apps that use Cognitive Services may also collect and use your data.
 For example, Bing uses search queries collected through the Cognitive Services Bing Search APIs as described in the Bing section.
 Microsoft Translator uses data sent through the Cognitive Services Translator API as described in the Translator section.

-Microsoft Health ServicesMicrosoft Health ServicesmainmicrosofthealthservicesmoduleSummary
+Learn MoreTop of page Microsoft Health ServicesMicrosoft Health Services

 Microsoft Health services can help you understand and manage your health data.
 They include HealthVault, HealthVault Insights, Microsoft Band devices, other Microsoft Health applications and related products.
 The Band helps you keep track of data like heart rate and steps taken.
 The Band can also use Cortana to take notes and receive notifications from your phone.
 The Microsoft Health applications send data to Microsoft's servers and allow you to view, manage and control the data.
 The applications may enable notifications to the Band and other devices.
 HealthVault services let you gather, edit, add to, and store health data online, along with share your health data with family, caregivers, and health care professionals.

 Microsoft Health services collect and use your data to provide the services, which includes improving and personalizing your experiences.
 Health data you provide to Microsoft through Microsoft Health services is not combined with data from other Microsoft services, or used for other purposes without your explicit consent.
 For example, Microsoft does not use your health record data to market or advertise to you without your opt-in consent.

-Health ServicesHealth ServicesmainmicrosoftservicelongmoduleSummary
+Learn MoreTop of page Health ServicesHealth Services

 Microsoft Health services can help you understand and manage your health data.
 The data collected depends on the services and features you use, and includes the following: